epam/edp-install/documentation/kubernetes_install_edp.md

  ```
     - jenkins.sharedLibraryRepo.pipelines           # URL to library pipelines repository.
 By default: https://github.com/epmd-edp/edp-library-pipelines.git;
     - jenkins.sharedLibraryRepo.stages              # URL to library stages repository.
 By default: https://github.com/epmd-edp/edp-library-stages.git;
-    - edp.db.superAdminSecret.password              # Super admin password to DB (if there is no password, a random password will be generated);
-    - edp.db.tenantAdminSecret.password             # Tenant password to DB (if there is no passwors, a random password will be generated);
-    - edp.db.tenantAdminSecret.username             # Tenant username to DB;
     - jenkins.storageClass                          # Type of storage class.
 By default: gp2;
     - jenkins.volumeCapacity                        # Size of persistent volume for Jenkins data, it is recommended to use not less then 10 GB.
 By default: 10Gi;
  ```